How is Zeffy free?

 26. Launch an impactful stories campaign to raise money

-Real stories from real people are always a successful way for nonprofit organizations to raise money.
+Real stories from real people are always a successful way for charitable organisations to raise money.
 Everyone has a story to tell and their stories can offer support to those in need and encourage others to donate.

 27. Start a random acts of kindness peer-to-peer campaign

-Peer-to-peer campaigns are always a little bit more complicated to run, but the payoff is usually worth the extra effort.
+Peer-to-peer campaigns are always a little bit more complicated to run, but the pay-off is usually worth the extra effort.
 Hold the door open for the person behind you.
-Dust the snow off someone's car in the parking lot.
 Say thank you to someone whose work often goes unnoticed.
 Random acts of kindness are an amazing way to connect your community and raise money for your cause.

 Here are a few things to keep in mind: